volodymyrhudyma/blog/content/blog/2020-07-25-redux-thunk-vs-redux-saga-the-differences.md

 The first action we dispatch is `FETCH_BUILDING_SHAPE` which tells us that `fetchBuildingShape` action creator has started its work, so we can show a loading indicator for the users.

-Inside of the `try` block we send a request to an API to get the data and dispatch `FETCH_BUILDING_SHAPE_FULFILLED` action to pass the received data to the store.
+Within the `try` block we send a request to an API to get the data and dispatch `FETCH_BUILDING_SHAPE_FULFILLED` action to pass the received data to the store.

-In case if the API request failed, the `FETCH_BUILDING_SHAPE_REJECTED` action is fired and information about the error is passed to the store.
+If the API request fails, the `FETCH_BUILDING_SHAPE_REJECTED` action is fired and information about the error is passed to the store.

 #### What is a thunk?